-See below for the full letter sent to Justice Secretary David Gauke MP by members of the government’s Advisory Board on Female Offenders, following the publication of the Female Offender Strategy.
-Read the Guardian article.
+The Justice Secretary David Gauke MP has replied to the letter below from members of the Advisory Board on Female Offenders, originally sent following the publication of the Female Offender Strategy.

 27th June 2018